What is The Best Sensitive Skin Routine?

-Sensitive skin requires thoughtful care, patience, and a well-balanced approach.
-While it may react more easily than other skin types, sensitive skin can still be healthy, resilient, and radiant when supported correctly.
-The key lies in understanding how sensitive skin behaves, identifying potential triggers, and building a skincare routine that prioritizes protection, hydration, and barrier repair.
+This is because sensitive skin requires a more thoughtful, balanced approach than most people expect.
+While it may react more easily than other skin types, it can still become healthy, resilient, and radiant when supported the right way.
+The key lies in understanding how it behaves, identifying its triggers, and building a routine that focuses on protection, hydration, and barrier repair.

 Many people with sensitive skin struggle with redness, dryness, stinging, itching, or frequent irritation.
 These symptoms often lead to product hopping, over-treatment, or avoidance of skincare altogether.
 However, sensitive skin does not need aggressive treatments.
 Instead, it thrives on gentle, minimal, and consistent care.